guptabless/hackerone-crawl/README.md

-# hackerone-crawl

-This tool crawls the publically disclose's report of hackerone.
+This tool crawls the publically disclosed report of hackerone.

 ## Requirment: